7 Easy Restorative Yoga Poses For Nurses

 For better or worse, nurses serve as role models in the healthcare community.
 We need to practice what we preach.
 Why would a patient listen to our advice on how to live a healthy life if we are not living one ourselves?

 I love this yoga mat.
 The quality is very good for the price.
-I have this exact mat in my living room and after 2 years it still looks brand new.
+I have this exact mat in my living room and after two years, it still looks brand new.
 It is soft with a relatively nice thickness compared to other yoga mats I have tried.
 In addition, it has nice grooves that keep the mat in place.

 Yoga straps are useful for all levels of yoga practice and can provide support, help with alignment and improve posture.
-In addition, I love the Manduka cork yoga blocks because I have had mine for 6 years and they still look brand new!
+In addition, I love the Manduka cork yoga blocks because I have had mine for six years, and they still look brand new!
 Unlike foam blocks, these don’t disintegrate over time due to sweat and regular use.
 They are also heavier and more sturdy with a trustworthy grip.
-It is a good idea to purchase 2 because many yoga poses require the need for two blocks.
+It is a good idea to purchase two because many yoga poses require the need for two blocks.